Paula Willie-Okafor, Staff Writer at Open Country Mag.

 Staff Writer

 Paula Willie-Okafor is a staff writer at Open Country Mag.
-She is a student at the University of Nigeria, Nsukka, where she is custodian of The Writers’ Community (TWC).
+For the magazine, she has written features, news stories, reviews of books and films, and longform Profiles of writers, including cover stories on Leila Aboulela and Chinelo Okparanta.
+She was a student at the University of Nigeria, Nsukka, where she was custodian of The Writers’ Community (TWC).
+She is now studying Media and Communication at Nile University of Nigeria, Abuja.
 Her writing has appeared in Kissing Dynamite Magazine and Praxis Magazine.

 All Works